Bronchiolitis

 When should I call the doctor?

-Your child is vomiting and can't keep liquids down.
+You should call your doctor if: Your child is vomiting and can't keep liquids down.

 Your child is breathing very fast, more than 40 breaths in 1 minute.